Democrats dream about defeating Mitch McConnell. Can they do it?

 And while Beshear was able to pick up support from Trump voters this year, the president will be on the ballot with McConnell next year.

-That means, Democrats knowledge, they'll need a not-insignificant chunk of voters to split their ticket — voting for a GOP president and Democratic senator.
-And ticket-splitting is increasingly rare in a politically polarized America.
+That means, Democrats acknowledge, they'll need a not-insignificant chunk of voters to split their ticket — voting for a GOP president and a Democratic senator.
+And ticket-splitting is increasingly rare in politically polarized America.
 In 2016, every single state voted the same way for Senate and president for the first time ever.

 That's why McGrath has sometimes tied herself in rhetorical knots by trying to drive a wedge between Trump and McConnell while remaining attractive to liberal online donors.

-Note: CORRECTION (Nov.
-25, 10:41 a.m.): An earlier version of this article misspelled the first name of President Obama’s final Supreme Court nominee.
-He is Merrick Garland, not Meritt Garland.